-Discover what employers are looking for in résumés and learn how to write a résumé highlighting all of the life skills you've gained through your 4-H, work, school, and volunteer experiences.
-Participate in mock interviews with professionals, get feedback on answering difficult questions, and learn how to make a positive first impression.
+Discover what employers are looking for in résumés and portfolios.
+Create a résumé and Shortfolio (short portfolio) while you learn to communicate about all of the life skills you've gained through your 4-H, work, school, and volunteer experiences.
+Participate in mock interviews with professionals, get feedback about answering difficult questions, and learn how to make a positive first impression.
 Age 14 and up.